-On Saturday, April 20th, one of those exquisite days that can only be found in this climate, we enjoyed a picnic given by two gentlemen of our party, in the pine grove on the ocean drive.
+On Saturday, April 20th, one of those exquisite days that can only be found in this climate, we enjoyed a pic-nic given by two gentlemen of our party, in the pine grove on the ocean drive.
 Early on that morning, with the two stewards of our train, and servants from the hotel, they drove out to the grove and prepared the lunch.
 About twelve o'clock we took two large four-in-hands and drove out to meet them.
-We arrived about one o'clock and enjoyed a most delightful repast, after which one of the party took three or four photographic views of the scene.
+We arrived about one o'clock and enjoyed a most delightful repast, after which one of the party took three or four photographic views of the scene, from one of which the accompanying sketch is taken.